datadesk/census-data-aggregator/README.rst

 Approximating means
 ~~~~~~~~~~~~~~~~~~~

 Estimate a mean and approximate the margin of error.
+The Census Bureau guidelines do not provide instructions for
+approximating a mean using data from the ACS.
+They do provide guidance for approximating a mean with data `from the PUMS <https://www2.census.gov/programs-surveys/acs/tech_docs/pums/accuracy/2013_2017AccuracyPUMS.pdf?#>`_.
-Uses a simulation approach.
-First the number of units in each bin is simulated (assuming a normal distribution around the estimate).
+Instead, we implement a simulation based approach.
+First the number of units in each bin is simulated (assuming a normal distribution around the
+estimate).
 Then for each unit a value within the bin is simulated (assuming a uniform distribution within each bin).
 We can then calculate the mean directly from the simulated data.
 We repeat the simulation many times to calculate an empirical margin of error.
+Note that this function assumes you have a lower bound for the smallest bin and an upper bound for the largest bin.

 Expects a list of dictionaries that divide the full range of data values into continuous categories.
 Each dictionary should have four keys: